The Most Healthy Energy Drinks (Ranked)

 Jocko - you know Jocko - has launched his own energy drink - Jocko Go.
 I'm not sure we can actually call it healthy, but we don't want to piss Jocko off and have him get after us - so we're going to leave this one here.

-We are literally giving Red Bull a pass because they encourage a lifestyle that is healthy, adventurous and if energy drinks are going to kill you - you might as well die early doing red bull types of things.
+We are literally giving Red Bull a pass because they encourage a lifestyle that is healthy, adventurous and if energy drinks are going to kill you - you might as well die early doing red bull types of things - like skydiving from the edge of space.

 The drink itself though?
 Not good for you at all.